hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 Let's make sure we can access our app by the steps bellow.

-- you need another manifest file, his is an example of an ngin-x web server:
+- you need another manifest file, this is an example of an ngin-x web server:
 ```
 apiVersion: v1
 kind: Service